-Arai (1997) finds a very distinct pattern of strength of preference depending on time delay and probability: The smaller the probability and the longer the time delay, the stronger the preference for late resolution.
+Arai (1997) finds a very distinct pattern of SOP depending on time delay and probability: the smaller the probability and the longer the time delay, the stronger the preference for late resolution.
 Our task is to predict the patterns observed by Arai (1997).
-For this purpose we examine the wedge $W(p,t) := w(ps^t)/\left(w(p)w(s^t)\right)$ which measures the decision weight for late resolution relative to the decision weight for immediate resolution of uncertainty.
-We hypothesize that it is more likely to observe strength of preference SOP > 15 in favor of late resolution for greater values of the wedge W(p,t).
-We calculate W(p,t) by assuming our global parameter values and survival probability s=0.9, which lies in the range of s^ found for the other phenomena (see Table 12 below.)
+For this purpose, we examine the wedge $W(p,t) := w(ps^t)/(w(p)w(s^t))$ , which measures the decision weight for late resolution relative to the decision weight for immediate resolution of uncertainty.
+We hypothesize that it is more likely to observe SOP > 15 in favor of late resolution for greater values of the wedge W(p,t).
+We calculate W(p,t) by assuming our global parameter values and survival probability s = 0.9, which lies in the range of $s^$ found for the other phenomena (see Table 12 below.)